Intrinsic Mirror Symmetry: Sketch and first steps of the proof of the main theorem

 Fix $z\in Z_r=D_1$ to be the point of intersection of $E$ with $D_1$.
 Then in the one-dimensional moduli space $\scrM(X,\beta,z)$, there is a curve as depicted in Figure~\ref{Figure7}.
 There the component containing $x_3$ maps isomorphically to $D_1$, the component containing $x_1$ and $x_2$ is contracted to $D_1\cap D_2$, the component containing $x_{\out}$ is contracted to $D_1\cap E$, and the remaining unmarked component is mapped isomorphically to $E$.

 The tropicalization of this curve has a terminal tail, as is visible on the right in Figure \ref{Figure7}.
 Here it is clear that if we had chosen $z$ more generally, this tail wouldn't have appeared, perhaps supplying some intuition as to why such curves will not cause trouble at a virtual level.
+Indeed, this hints at the proof of what we call the no-tail lemma, Lemma~\ref{thm:no-tail-lemma}, which concludes that the contributions from tails vanish because they involve gluing a moduli space with negative virtual dimension.

 \end{example}